 A channel with unvarying cross-section and the constant bottom slope is called prismatic channel.
 All the artificial channels are usually prismatic.
 The rectangular, trapezoid, parabola and circle are the most commonly used shapes of prismatic channels.

-A channel with varying cross-section and constant bottom slope is called non-prismatic channel.
+A channel with varying cross-section and the constant bottom slope is called non-prismatic channel.
 The natural channels are usually prismatic.

 - Rigid Boundary Channels

 - Mobile Boundary Channels

 A channel with an immovable bed and sides is known as a rigid boundary channel.

 Example: Lined canals, sewers, and non-erodible unlined canals.

 If a channel boundary is composed of loose sedimentary particles moving under the action of flowing water, the channel is called a mobile boundary channel.

 Example: An alluvial channel is a mobile boundary channel transporting the same type of material that comprising the channel perimeter.

 - Small Slope Channels

 - Large Slope Channels

 An open channel having a bottom slope less than 1 in 10 is called a channel of small slope (Chow, 1959).
 The slopes of ordinary channels, natural or artificial, are far less than 1 in 10.

 An open channel having a bottom slope greater than 1 in 10 is called a channel of small slope (Chow, 1959).
 Some artificial channels like drops and chutes have far more than 1 in 10.